 To live a long and healthy life, it’s important to eat a well-balanced diet.
-This mentality is what we grow up with and continue throughout our adult years.
+This mentality is what we grow up with and continues throughout our adult years.
 We read articles and books and listen to professionals as they deemed what types of food were the healthiest to eat.
 We decided to question if they were right; if they knew all about what foods would help us live the long and healthy life we want.

 We began researching and compiled a list of 8 foods (some of our personal favorites) that surprised us when we learned the truth behind these “healthy” items.
 Here they are…

 Multi-grain / wheat bread

 While multi-grain bread may seem healthy, and your parents proudly replaced white bread with a better choice, unfortunately, many are made with refined grains which use bleaching chemicals.
 Rather than making a decision based on the color of the bread, check the label.
 You need to avoid the ones that say the first flour ingredient is refined (bleached or unbleached enriched flour) as this means it is not made with whole grains.

 Many people enjoy going to smoothie chains because it’s convenient and refreshing especially on a hot sunny day.
 Because it’s a smoothie, many automatically assume it’s healthy.
 Though they add real fruit, these fruits are filled with sugar and are calorie-dense.
 For example, bananas, mangoes, and pineapple are common fruits in smoothies, but these have the highest sugar content.
 Try smoothies with raspberries or blackberries instead.
 You can also make smoothies at home to know exactly what goes in them.
 Get creative as not all smoothies need fruit!